intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 Done!
 ```
-Now you have the URL for IRIS Speed Test and the URL for AWS Aurora's Speed Test!
+Now you have the URL for InterSystems IRIS Speed Test and the URL for AWS Aurora's Speed Test!
 We are ready to make the comparison now!

 ## 8 - Comparing the Databases